wh-alice/mig_visualstudio/vs/extensibility/accessing-thetext-view-by-using-the-legacy-api.md

 ## Adding Functionality to the Text View
  You can customize text view behavior by handling specific keystrokes.
 To intercept the keystrokes, you implement <xref:Microsoft.VisualStudio.TextManager.Interop.IVsTextViewFilter> on your object, and provide a command target (<xref:Microsoft.VisualStudio.OLE.Interop.IOleCommandTarget>) to monitor and intercept commands.

  The text view uses sequential architecture for command filters.
-New command filters (<xref:Microsoft.VisualStudio.OLE.Interop.IOleCommandTarget> objects) are added to the sequence by calling the <xref:Microsoft.VisualStudio.TextManager.Interop.IVsTextView.AddCommandFilter*> method.
+New command filters (<xref:Microsoft.VisualStudio.OLE.Interop.IOleCommandTarget> objects) are added to the sequence by calling the <xref:Microsoft.VisualStudio.TextManager.Interop.IVsTextView.AddCommandFilter%2A> method.

  Event notification for the text view is provided by using the `T:Microsoft.VisualStudio.TextManager.Interop.IVsTextViewEvents` interface.
 Implement this interface on your client object to receive notification of changes to the text view.
 Expose this interface to the text view by using the <xref:Microsoft.VisualStudio.OLE.Interop.IConnectionPointContainer> interface on the text view to receive notification of changes from the view.